zoldyck13/cxx-ssh-analyzer/README.md

-# 🛡️ SSH Timing Enumeration Tool — Developed by Ali Zoldyck
+# 🛡️ SSH Timing Enumeration Tool

 This is a lightweight C++ tool that measures SSH login response times for various usernames in order to detect potentially valid users on a target SSH server.